ankush0520/Banking_Project/README.md

 ## Banking_Project
-It includes oops concept(Encapsulation) of Java programming.
+It includes OOPs concept(Encapsulation) of Java programming.